jgcarmona-com/mermaid-playground/README.md

 For a complete guide on Mermaid syntax and diagram types, check the official [Mermaid Documentation](https://mermaid-js.github.io/).

+# Try it yourself
+I have to recommend you try these diagrams directly on [Marmaid Chart](https://www.mermaidchart.com/play) because the experience is awesome...

 ## About the Author
 Juan G Carmona is a Cloud and Software Architect, passionate about software design, architecture, and the development of scalable solutions.
 With over two decades of experience, he combines his deep technical knowledge with a commitment to continuous learning and sharing through content creation.

 You can follow his work and connect with him on the following platforms: